xma711/notebook/software_engineering/git/github/README.md

 After you clone the repository, you have a local copy of the remote repository.
 You can do anything to your local repo.
 As long as you don't push it to the remote repo, any local changes won't affect the remote repo.

-understand some basics
+Understand some basics
 ------------------------

-check url of the remote repository:
+Check url of the remote repository:
 *git remote -v*

 Note that 'origin' is a label for this remote url.

-check all branches in your local repo:
+Check all branches in your local repo:
 *git branch*

 you will see things like "master" and whatever branches you have created.

-branches are like parallel worlds in a repo. you can only go to one branch at a time.
+Branches are like parallel worlds in a repo. you can only go to one branch at a time.

-branch names like "master" are labels of the local branches you have. some branches can exist in your local repo but not in remote repo.
+Branch names like "master" are labels of the local branches you have. some branches can exist in your local repo but not in remote repo.

-branch
+Branch
 -----------------------

-when you are working on a repo, it is good to create your own branch and work on it first. only until you are sure your works are okay, then you merge the branch to the "master" branch.
+When you are working on a repo, it is good to create your own branch and work on it first. only until you are sure your works are okay, then you merge the branch to the "master" branch.

-create a branch:
+Create a branch:
 *git branch [branch_name]*
 e.g. *git branch xma_branch*